Electrical contractors in

 Inspection Schedule

-Rough electrical inspection before covering wiring, final inspection before energizing.
-Some projects require additional inspections for service upgrades or major installations.
-Must schedule 24 hours in advance.
+Rough-in inspection before covering wires, final inspection before energizing.
+Some jobs require additional inspections for service upgrades or commercial work.
+Must schedule 24 hours in advance with city inspector.

 Insurance Minimums